 However, while we will use reasonable efforts to safeguard your personal information, the use of the Internet is not entirely secure and, for this reason, we cannot guarantee the security of any personal information that is transferred by or to you via the Internet.
 If you have any concerns about the security of your personal information, please contact our Data Protection Officer (DPO) for more information.

-You have the right at any time to request us to comply with your request to exercise your data subjects’ rights, including:
+You have the right at any time to request to exercise your data subjects’ rights in relation to the following:

 Queries and Complaints

 Any questions relating to this notice and our privacy practices should be directed, in the first instance, to email@example.com or by telephoning 0141 578 0200